WenjingYin-code/SPECTRA/xMICARE_Tutorial.md

 ![Additional SPECTRA possibilities.](tutorial_images/spectra_06_topN.png)

+---

 # Input And Result Notes

 ## Input format

-For the main Screening workflow, provide a relative-abundance CSV with samples as rows, microbial features as columns, and sample IDs in the first column.
+For the main Screening workflow, use a CSV file with samples as rows and microbial taxa/features as columns.
+The first column should identify sample IDs.
+Values must be non-negative relative abundances, expressed as proportions or percentages, and MSig matching uses MetaPhlAn3 names.
+Models apply preprocessing internally.

-Values may be proportions (row totals approximately 1) or percentages (approximately 100).
-MGS/WGS feature names must follow MetaPhlAn3; 16S names must match the MPA annotation labels used by the supplied 16S reference.
-The models include the required preprocessing.
-Use the name-conversion Skills in `skills/` and review the mapping if your source names follow another convention.
+For the 16S extension, use the provided 16S example file as a template for the expected relative-abundance structure and species names consistent with MPA annotations.

 For the high-BMI extension, use a non-negative relative abundance table with samples as rows and microbial taxa as columns.